mailprocessing/mailprocessing/docs/reference.rst

 mailprocessing reference
 ========================

-mailprocessing consists of two programs, imapproc and maildirproc.
-Both run a user defined piece of Python code to filter email.
+mailprocessing consists of two programs: imapproc and maildirproc.
+Both run a user-defined piece of Python code to filter email.

 imapproc
 --------